atmay/study_hub/README.md

 Cheetsheet for different tools and technologies

 ## Alembic

+Alembic provides for the creation, management, and invocation of change management scripts for a relational database, using SQLAlchemy as the underlying engine.

 *link: https://alembic.sqlalchemy.org/en/latest/tutorial.html*

 - Create migration: `alembic revision -m 'put migration's name here'`